-• At the end of the internship, you will share a portfolio of your work with your faculty supervisor.
+At the end of the internship, you will share a portfolio of your work and a reflection on that work with your faculty supervisor.
 Consult with the faculty supervisor for specific details about what to include in your portfolio.

 It is your responsibility to demonstrate that you have met the academic requirements for an internship.